storageos/storageos.github.io/_docs/manage/rules.md

 ### Selectors

 A selector is a list of key/value *labels* used to trigger a *rule* against a *volume*.
-During creation, a volume is evaluated against every rule (sorted by weight) and if requirements match the rule's labels are subsequently applied to the volume.
+During creation, a volume is evaluated against every rule (sorted by weight) and if requirements match the rule's labels, they are applied to the volume.
 This can happen when a volume is created or when a rule is modified.

 For example a selector can be `env=prod` or `dept=legal`; essentially the business determines what these can be as they are not built-in.